National Water Hygiene Scheme – Course Specification

 To provide an understanding of the need for good hygiene, when working with potable water.

-1. To ensure that all individuals are aware of the ways in which potable water could be contaminated.
+1. To ensure that all individuals are aware of the ways in which potable water could be contaminated and how this could be prevented.

 2. To ensure that individuals who work with potable water understand that it is their responsibility not to allow the water to become polluted.